Here are some Dr. Seuss activities for preschool kids to get into at the beginning of March (or anytime really)!

 The kiddos used Oopsey Daisy’s graphing freebie to sort, graph, and count their Goldfish during snack time one day.

 It seems to be consistent, year after year, that children love to incorporate math into their snack time.
+So add this idea to your Dr. Seuss theme or your ideas for snack math for preschoolers.

 Ten Apples Preschool Lesson Plans